Essenceia/essenceia.github.io/content/hft/moldudp64.md

 # Conclusion

-There is still a lot of room for improvement and this will constantly force me to re-think my architectural directions.
+There is still a lot of room for improvement.
 For instance, there is not guarantee that the payload size will remain 8 bytes.
 If it drops under 4 bytes, some corner cases like the overlap will cease to exit.

-This code is in constant change and I hope you will join me on the ride.

 The next write-up will likely be on the ITCH module.
 [If you wish to be notified when this article is published shot me a mail.{{<icon "envelope">}}](mailto:julia.desmazes@gmail.com?subject="ITCH")